Resume of Chris Nadovich

 Developed a UHF telemetry data link for use in a remotely piloted vehicle to downlink digitized surveillance video.
 Work involved design of microstrip and stripline circuitry, including an agile varactor preselector, and custom analog and digital components.

 Performed trade-off study exploring alternative T/R circuit architectures in a 2-18 GHz active phased array antenna used for airborne RADAR.
-The T/R circuits were microwave hybrids containing several Gallium Arsinide MMIC's.
+The T/R circuits were microwave hybrids containing several Gallium Arsenide MMIC's.

 Participated in the development, construction, and delivery of interference cancellation hardware to demonstrate the feasibility of HF SIMOP (simultaneous operation) on the P3-C aircraft.
 The delivered hardware included a high power Adaptive Interference Canceler, an interference insensitive ALC circuit for a 1 KW HF transmitter, and a synchronous discriminator for an automatic antenna coupler.